deCrawly/Telegram-IVEYBOT---Telegram-Scraper-for-Trading/README.md

 You can even specify certain users within a Telegram group, so the bot only monitors messages from those specific users.
 If you know there are certain users who make good calls, you can target their posts specifically.

 The bot also has a keyword function.
-This allows defining keywords that must be present in the message for the bot to extract and forward the token address.
+This allows defining keywords that must be present in the same message as the token address for it to be forwarded to your buy bot.
 The function also allows defining keywords that must not be present in the message.

 The bot operates under the radar, disguised as your regular Telegram account since it works through your Telegram User API.
 So, no one will know it's actually a bot.